Skip To Main Content

 Parents' Rights to Know

 We are extremely proud of the expertise and experience of our staff.
 OCS consistently has high percentages of teachers who meet the federal government’s Highly Qualified Teacher requirements and who hold National Board Teacher Certification.
 We respect parents’ rights to know about the qualification of their children’s teacher and welcome inquiries about teacher credentials.
-Please contact Richard Graviss, Personnel Director, at 502-241-3500 for additional information.
+Please contact Katie Garrett, Personnel Director, at 502-241-3500 for additional information.

 Padres y apoderados tienen derecho a conocer las cualificaciones y credenciales de los profesores de nuestras escuelas.
-Si usted desea mayor información sobre los profesores de su hijo, por favor contacte a Richard Graviss, director de personal.
+Si usted desea mayor información sobre los profesores de su hijo, por favor contacte a Katie Garrett, director de personal.
 Teléfono 502-241-3500.